Arthurdshan/ED1/README.md

 # DATA STRUCTURE 1
-Collection of data structures implementations.
+Welcome to my collection of data structure implementations!

+This is a repository that I created to get started with open source contribution!

 You can fork this repo and use it to study!
-If you find any issue feel free to report it.
+If you find any issue please report it.

 Hope this helps! :)